-Once the Assurances and LEA Agreement are completed and the OSDE-SES has released the special education allocations, the IDEA Consolidated Application will be available to budget monies.
+Once the Assurances and LEA Agreements are completed and the OSDE-SES has received new special education allocations, the IDEA Consolidated Application will be available to budget monies.
 Funds are available on a reimbursement basis, using the Joint Federal Claims Procedures.
 LEAs must budget funds and receive approval from the OSDE-SES before applying for reimbursement.